The DJI Mavic 2 Enterprise is for professionals who need more than a photography drone.

 This ensures your data is safe even if the drone falls into the wrong hands.

 24GB Onboard Storage

 While the Mavic 2 Enterprise does support an SD card, you can store your data locally and retrieve it through a computer.

 The onboard storage capacity is 24GB, which should be enough for one or more missions depending on the kind of data you are collecting.

-Note that only the data in the onboard storage is protected by the password.
+Note that the password protects only the data in the onboard storage.
 If you mount an SD card, you’ll have to secure it separately.